zachleat/table-saw/README.md

 ## Features

 * Supports one or many `<table>` child elements.
+* Works with viewport media queries or container queries.
 * Uses CSS grid for small viewport alignment.
 * Falls back to regular table before or without JavaScript.
 * Cuts the mustard on [`CSSStyleSheet.prototype.replaceSync`](https://caniuse.com/mdn-api_cssstylesheet_replacesync)